 All tenants in Saskatchewan have a right to privacy.
 As such, before accessing their units, the landlord must notify them first.
 The entry notice, as per the RTA, must state three crucial things.

-One, the notice must state the purpose of the entry into the rental unit.
+One, the notice to vacate must state the purpose of the entry into the rental unit.
 Common reasons include, to:

 - Inspect the unit.

 - Show the unit to prospective tenants, lenders or buyers.

 Two, the notice must state the time of entry.
 According to the RTA, the time of entry must fall between 8.00AM and 8.00PM.
 Also, you’ll have a maximum of four hours to access the property at any one time.

 And lastly, the notice must state the date of the expected entry.
 The day must not be a Sunday or any other day of religious worship for the tenant.

 The tenant is a victim of interpersonal violence.